vdh-anssi/opc-ua_security/README.md

 §5.2 ECC client impersonation attack:
 - `$ python3 opcua.py -q "3.1" -c "ECC, Encrypt, no_reopen, SNoAA, cert, no_switch, lt_leaks" --html --not_fixed`
 "3.1" is Agr-[S->C], weakened to tolerate race conditions and KCI attacks.
+`--not_fixed` indicates that the server's thumbprint is not included in ECC mode.
 The attack is found and reconstructed in less than 10s, and depicted in the file `output/trace1.pdf`.
 This scenario is very close to the one described in the paper in §5.2 and illustrated in Figure 5 and in eprint Appendix §C.2, Figure 12.
 See below how we can establish a security proof for Agr-[S->C] when our fix is used.